LSG7/UnrealEngine-AI-Bridge-Door-to-isekai/README.md

 ![](docs/images/Door_0.png)
 # Door to isekai Project

-***Notice: Just before launch***
+## Notice: Just before launch
-I'm releasing it the fourth week of November.
-I'm Strengthening security
+I'm releasing it the second week of December.

 ## What is this?